JeffLepp/SeedSizer/readme.txt

-Wilson's Seed Counter Algorithm
-Written by Jefferson Kline, for assistance email jefferson.kline@wsu.edu

-Currently Being Developed as of 5/22/25

-## Before running

 This program was designed to analyze .tif flatbed scans of caminilla seeds behind a black surface, if you're images differ from this there may be unexpected results, but should work if:

     1. You have brighter objects behind a dark surface
     2. Touching objects are limited as much as possible before scanning